34fathombelow/kargo-creds-cron/README.md

-# kargo-creds-sync:
+# kargo-creds-cron:
-`kargo-creds-sync` automates syncing Kargo credential Secrets into an Akuity-managed Kargo instance.
+`kargo-creds-cron` automates syncing Kargo credential Secrets into an Akuity-managed Kargo instance.
 It discovers labeled Secrets in the Kubernetes namespace where the chart is installed, rewrites their namespaces dynamically, and applies them to a target Kargo instance using the Akuity CLI.

 This allows you to manage Kargo credentials declaratively via Secrets or preferably with a secrets manangment tool such as the External Secrets Operator.